 Travelling around Australia Checklist

-Distances in Australia are vast and getting from A to B is not something you should take lightly.
-Make sure you have planned your itinerary thoughtfully by allocating the right time for each place without wasting time getting around.
+Distances in Australia are vast, and getting from A to B is not something you should take lightly.
+Ensure you have planned your itinerary thoughtfully by allocating the right time for each place without wasting time getting around.
 Here is a list to help you make a cost-and-time effective trip plan for Australia.

 Flying in Australia – Check baggage allowances